 Over 3000 companies have 2 or 3 red flags

 With up-to 120,000 updates daily, Red Flag Alert uses thousands of data points to capture information about companies across the UK.
-Using unique financial health scoring, this data can predict insolvency and businesses can be scored by gold, silver, bronze or amber or, by 1, 2 or 3 red flags.
+Using unique financial health scoring, this data can predict insolvency and businesses can be scored by gold, silver, bronze or by 1, 2 or 3 red flags.
 Red flags indicate that businesses display financial risk factors and therefore, companies should be performing elevated due diligence around these companies.
 According to Red Flag Alert, 3046 companies have 2 or 3 red flags.
 Learn more about how we can help your company manage risk with our financial scoring tool.

 On the sixth day of Christmas, Red Flag Alert gave to me…

 In the UK, 644,372 companies have a debenture.
 A debenture can be used so the lender can take security for the loans, and if the company cannot pay back the loan, the lender is within their rights to appoint an administrator to collect the payments missed.
 A debenture is filed with Companies House, and information on which businesses currently have a debenture on file can be accessed through Red Flag Alert, including whether the loan has been satisfied in full, partially or not.